Damian Drum

 Damian Kevin Drum (born 28 July 1960) is an Australian politician who has represented Murray and Nicholls in the Australian House of Representatives since the 2016 federal election as a member of The Nationals.
 Drum served as the Assistant Minister to the Deputy Prime Minister in the Second Turnbull Ministry between 20 December 2017 and 5 March 2018.

 Drum is a former member for the North Western Province, and later the Northern Victoria Region, in the Legislative Council of Victoria between 2002 and 2016.
 Drum served as the Victorian Minister for Sports and Veterans Affairs in the Napthine Ministry from March to December 2014.

 He is also a former Australian rules footballer and coach, most notably as senior coach of the Fremantle Football Club in the Australian Football League from 1999 to 2001.
 He turned to a life in politics after being sacked as Fremantle's coach during the 2001 season.

 Early life

 Drum was born in Shepparton.
 After graduating from high school, he became a carpenter and joiner, running his own shed construction business for several years.

 Playing career

 Geelong Football Club (VFL) (1982–1989)

-At the same time, he embarked on a football career and was drafted to the then-VFL's Geelong Football Club in 1981.
+At the same time, he embarked on a football career and was recruited from Congupna Football Club to the then-VFL's Geelong Football Club in 1981.
 Over the next nine years, he played 63 games for Geelong.
 While playing football, he also operated his own business selling sheds and garages.
-He retired from the VFL at the end of 1989, and joined Victorian Football Association club Werribee in 1991.
+He retired from the VFL at the end of 1990, and joined Victorian Football Association club Werribee in 1991.